syncthing/docs/users/untrusted.rst

 Decrypting data
 ---------------

-Say you recovered a backup of an untrusted device.
-To get at the plaintext data, you can either set up Syncthing to share the data as a receive-only folder to a trusted device as explained above.
-It's also possibly to directly decrypt the files without involving sharing, running the following command pointed at the root of the encrypted folder:
+Say you recovered a backup or lost the Syncthing database on an untrusted device, and need to get the plaintext data.
+To do that there's a command to convert the encrypted data to plaintext on disk.
+Meaning you should only do tath on a trusted device.
+To decrypt the data, run the following command pointed at the root of the encrypted folder:

 .. code-block:: bash